Digital Nomads and Global Health Insurance

 Constantly moving from one country to another and exploring new lands may sound very exciting, but going remote brings with it problems such as broken equipment, baggage loss, canceled flights, and illnesses, among other worries.
 If you don’t want to begin your travels with such issues, opt for a sound travel and health insurance coverage that doesn’t ruin your holiday.
 No, it is not just another expense.
 It is essential for every traveler!

 Most long-term travelers think that it is enough to just buy travel insurance before jet-setting off to another country or territory.
-But travel insurance is not the same as health insurance.
+But travel insurance is not the same as health insurance for a digital nomad.
 So how exactly are the two different from each other?
 Read on to find out.

 Travel Insurance vs. Health Insurance